christian-fei/christian-fei.github.io-pandoc/about.md

 I work as a developer in an agile team at [XPeppers](http://xpeppers.com/) in Trento, Italy.

-I consider myself passionate about the web and [open source](https://github.com/christian-fei).
+Two things I like: web development and [open source](https://github.com/christian-fei).

-I'm way too into simple and stupid things.
+I'm way into simple and stupid things, and I swear a lot.

 # I'm currently